CKalitin/ckalitin.github.io/_posts/2026-03-23-terraform-electrolyzer-modelling.md

 ![Image](/assets/images/terraform-electrolyzer-modelling/electrolyzer_cost_vs_eff.png)
 *Sources [available here](https://docs.google.com/spreadsheets/d/1r1VjkEGa8Ftf5orS9y2FDFu3sXiLq2zs2cJpQokQMtU/edit?usp=sharing)*

-When I plot the data with the distinctions mentioned above, we notice that they are no functioning electrolyzer stacks or plants below Handmer's line (save one that I had to estimate the efficiency of using [this paper](https://www.frontiersin.org/journals/energy-research/articles/10.3389/fenrg.2026.1667072/full)).
+When I plot the data with the distinctions mentioned above, we notice that there are no functioning electrolyzer stacks or plants below Handmer's line (save one that I had to estimate the efficiency of using [this paper](https://www.frontiersin.org/journals/energy-research/articles/10.3389/fenrg.2026.1667072/full)).

 Given Handmer's analysis was in 2024, it appears to be [perfectly calibrated prognostication](https://x.com/DMOPalmer/status/2031229258991857826?s=20).

-Furthermore, Klaas' optimistic data points for AEM electrolyzers are not suitable compasisons to compare against Handmer's 2024 analysis.
-This rest of this blog post will be focused on comparing the optimistic estimates of AEM electrolyzers to Terraform's strategy.
+Furthermore, Klaas' optimistic data points for AEM electrolyzers are not suitable comparisons to compare against Handmer's 2024 analysis.
+The rest of this blog post will be focused on comparing the optimistic estimates of AEM electrolyzers to Terraform's strategy.
 If AEM electrolyzers really are ~$250/kW at ~50 kWh/kgH2, does this pose issues for Terraform's strategy long-term?

 ## **Electrolyzer Cost vs Capex (a function of efficiency)**